 1 teaspoon vanilla extract

 - Cookies: Sift the coconut flour and cocoa powder into a large mixing bowl.
-Add the rest of the dry ingredients (almond flour, flax meal and salt) and stir to combine.
+Add the rest of the dry ingredients (almond flour, flax meal, Truvia, and salt) and stir to combine.

-- In a separate bowl whisk together the eggs, Truvia, EZ-Sweetz, almond butter and vanilla.
-Slowly add melted butter while whisking to avoid cooking the eggs.
-Whisk until combined.
+- In a separate bowl, cream the butter and then whisk in the eggs, EZ-Sweetz, almond butter and vanilla.

 - Add the wet ingredients to the dry (or vice-versa) and mix until it forms a thick dough.